-2. Compile the design and ensure it is error-free before continuing.
+2. If you are using the Synplify Pro software, compile the design and ensure it is error-free before continuing.

 The Synplify Pro CoE functionality does not extend to ignoring compiler errors, but only affects technology mapping.
 You must identify and fix compiler errors before running synthesis with CoE.